DannyLCG/DannyLCG/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on using biological data as input for DL models.
+- 🌱 I’m currently learning bioinformatics, SQL and GNNs.
+- 👯 I’m looking to collaborate on ML projects.
+- ⚡ Fun fact: I love to play drums/guitar.
+Actual melomaniac.
 <!--
 **DannyLCG/DannyLCG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.